 If you invest in a single UEM solution, the infrastructure, licensing, and management costs drastically reduce TCO.

-- Employee Satisfaction: Apart from the simplifying device management for the IT admins, UEM has potential benefits for the end-users as well.
+Apart from simplifying device management for the IT admins, UEM has potential benefits for the end-users as well.
 With UEM in control, employees are free to use any device and access any content from anywhere and anytime to get their works done with ease, security, and efficiency.
 This flexibility along with the sense of control empowers them to produce better results and be answerable.

-For a corporate employee, UEM helps them to stay productive in the following ways:
+For corporate employees, UEM helps them to stay productive in the following ways:

 - Easy access to enterprise content: A company with a robust UEM solution can enable employees to use their preferred devices and a chosen platform.
 Employees working with these managed devices will just require a unique user ID and password to access important enterprise content and files in real time from anywhere on their devices.
 This drives better decision-making, productivity and adherence to timeline.